 What Age Can Kids Learn Archery?

 While 8 is the general recommended age to start archery as a kid, learning how to shoot a bow and arrow more so comes down to a child’s strength, maturity, and physical ability.
 In fact, we’ve even seen children as young as three years old successfully use our toy bow and arrow sets, which are recommended for kids ages 6 and up.

 By 8 years old, children often have the physical strength to safely hold and shoot a bow and arrow and the mental ability to understand the rules.
 As a parent, you can best determine your child’s muscle strength is by testing their “pinchers.”
 Meaning, when they place their thumb and index finger together and pinch, will it be strong enough to hold the arrow end on the string far enough to aim and shoot?
 If your child is younger than 8 but has the pincher strength to successfully aim and shoot and can understand safety measures expected of them, no age is too young to start learning about the world of archery!

-If you have a child that’s not entirely ready for a real bow and arrow set but want to learn archery and how to shoot a bow and arrow, we recommend toy bow and arrows.
-Safe to use for children six and up, these toy bows and toy arrows make how to learn to shoot a bow and arrow as safe and easy as possible (not to mention make teaching kids archery super easy).
+If you have a child that’s not entirely ready for a real bow and arrow set but want to learn archery and how to shoot a bow and arrow, we recommend a toy bow and arrows.
+Safe to use for children six and up, these toy bows and foam-tipped arrows make learning how to shoot a bow and arrow as safe and easy as possible (not to mention make teaching kids archery super easy).
 Plus, if your child decides the sport of archery is not for them, they can still use their kid’s archery set for fun games!

 Teaching Archery to Kids